Getting Started

 Rebuilding After Changes

-cd ~/kart_sw && colcon build && source install/setup.bash
+cd ~/kart_brain && colcon build --symlink-install && source install/setup.bash

 # Rebuild only the package you changed (faster)

-colcon build --packages-select kart_sim && source install/setup.bash
+colcon build --symlink-install --packages-select kart_sim && source install/setup.bash

 Always re-source after building